JimSeker/flutter/README.md

 `httpdemo` is the basic example that flutter demos network with.

+`keyboard_demo` is simple example to capture key strokes in card.

 `listview_demo` is an example of using a listview, dialogbox and addig to the list.

 `mlkit_demo` show how to use the mlkit face with a still frame picture either camera or gallery.